Skip to main content

 Branch conditions

-Split into multiple paths:
+Split the workflow into multiple paths:

 • Different actions for different scenarios